belongtothenight/SMRBS-ESP32/update_log.md

       1. Try [ESP32-Audio Sampling Example](https://www.toptal.com/embedded/esp32-audio-sampling).
       2. Try find examples of high frequency timer interrupt.
       3. Try "Expressif IoT Development Framework"
+3. 20220818 21:49 Dual Core Burst Read
+   1. This version of code is tested on "./MS Phase6/MCU/ESP32_Platformio_1/src/main.cpp", and moved to "./MS Phase6/MCU/SMRBS-ESP32/lib/dual_core_adc_burst.cpp".
+   2. It utilize one of the core to burst read adc values and store it inside SRAM, the other core to perform other functionality such as printing out values.
+   3. Based on the test result, no bug was found, except the burst read is not confind to sampling rate, but the highest possible rate.
+   4. Needs to find a way to trigger "analogRead" or "analogReadMilliVolts" by accurate sampling rate.